AndyM48/storecards/README.md

 The aim is to keep all your store cards on your linux phone.

 ## Requirements
-The only dependencies tcl, tk and zint.
+The only dependencies are tcl, tk and zint.

 ## Optional Dependencies
 Sane and Imagemagick to allow scanning of Store Cards and conversion of image types.